JohnPerifanis/CryptPad-Plugin-Loading-Hardening-Advisory/README.md

 - **24 April 2026** - Related CVE-2025-51846 WebSocket DoS was published by CISA.
 - **29 April 2026** - MITRE confirmed CVE-2025-51847 was rejected and directed the researcher to the CISA dispute process.
 - **1 May 2026** - Researcher submitted additional technical evidence to CISA regarding plugin loading, served JavaScript modification, persistence, and scope change.
 - **May 2026** - CISA confirmed it did not dispute the technical findings, but maintained no CVE assignment based on CryptPad’s threat model and malicious administrator interpretation.
+CISA also indicated that it would not dispute another CNA assigning the issue if another CNA reached a different conclusion.

 ---